 Placement test results are valid for two semesters.
 If you do not begin the language course in those two semesters, you will need to re-take the test before you can join.

 For English, French, Italian and Spanish, so-called 'C-Tests' are carried out.
 For German, a Single-Choice-Test has to be taken.
-You do not need to register prior to taking the C-Test and may sit them at any time during the test dates.
+You do not need to register prior to taking the tests and may sit them at any time during the test dates.

 For English language courses, the placement tests are divided into the following three subject areas: